3urobeat/output-logger/README.md

 ### outputfile
 String which points to the file the library should write the output to (path).
 Provide the option but leave the string empty to disable the feature.

+### exitmessage
+A last message that will be printed when the application exits.
+Leave the string empty to disable the feature.

 ### animationinterval
 Time in ms to wait between animation frames.